guipsamora/pandas_exercises/README.md

 Fed up with a ton of tutorials but no easy way to find exercises I decided to create a repo just with exercises to practice pandas.
 Don't get me wrong, tutorials are great resources, but to learn is to do.
 And copying tutorials won't make you really.

-For each learning section there will be three different levels:
-1. Basic
-2. Intermediate
-3. Advanced

 And there will be three different types of files:
 1. Exercise instruction
 2. Solutions without code